Radio in 1920s elections: 1928 US presidential election

 Neither Herbert Hoover (the Republican candidate) nor Al Smith (the Democratic candidate) were impressive radio speakers, but both parties still spent considerable funds on radio (radio stations had started charging parties for their airtime).
 The methods of radio campaigning diversified during the 1928 election, with the Republicans using well-known local citizens to read a single campaign speech over 174 community radio stations and Democrats both employing vaudeville stars and creating a radio play on Smith's life to try to persuade voters.
 The League of Women Voters, a non-partisan organization, also sponsored a number of radio programs informing voters on the electoral process and creating the first national radio candidate forum.
 The programs reached around 20 million voters after being broadcast over 22 stations, and were seen as important in increasing political engagement among women in rural and remote areas.

 Although Democrats outspent Republicans on radio campaigning, Hoover won a landslide victory with 444 electoral votes.
+The standards in election night radio programmes had also evolved.
+Instead of reading out every digit of large numbers and simply providing exact figures, radio programmes now sought to round figures and provide analysis of results.